thinktopic/thinktopic-emacs/README.md

 rally-emacs
 ===========

 Hooray we can pair with no lag.
 You just need to use emacs.
 That isn't a trivial switch to make, but this should help a bunch.
-Clone this repo.
+First install emacs.
+Download a .dmg from http://emacsformacosx.com/  Clone this repo.
 Pull oh-my-zsh.  `cd` into the directory and run `setup.sh`.

 Restart iterm and you are ready for hot tmuxxx action.